 A metadata group is basically a container for multiple metadata items.

-When you create a quality gate, you need to specify what metadata will trigger that quality gate to run.
+When you create an automation, you need to specify what metadata will trigger that automation to run.
 This allows you to run different tests depending on what types of metadata are included in the deployment.
 Specifying metadata groups is a powerful option that allows you to run tests only when necessary.
 For example, it’s rarely necessary to run Apex tests if your metadata only includes the Report metadata type.

 When you create a metadata group, you give it a title and a description.
 You can then add individual metadata group items, each of which represents a particular type of metadata.

-Your list of quality gates will show the name of the metadata group that triggers them.
+Your list of automations will show the name of the metadata group that triggers them.
 We recommend that you name your metadata groups to summarize the types of metadata they contain, like “Critical Business Logic” or “French Team Customizations”.

 To create a metadata group, navigate to the Metadata Group object and create a new record.
 Metadata groups and metadata group items can be saved so that you can reuse them across different pipelines and connection behaviors.